 Labrador Retrievers have been America’s most popular breed for decades, partly because they balance intelligence with an easygoing, family-friendly temperament.
 Labs are smart enough to serve as guide dogs, detection dogs, and search and rescue dogs, but adaptable enough to be excellent pets.
 They learn quickly, are highly food-motivated (which aids training), and generally want to please their people.

-The breed's intelligence is practical rather than intense - they're problem-solvers who adapt well to various situations.
-Labs need substantial exercise (at least an hour daily) and don't fully mature until age two or three, meaning you'll have a large, exuberant puppy for a while.
+The breed’s intelligence is practical, not intense.
+They’re problem-solvers who adapt well to most situations.
+Labs need substantial exercise (at least an hour daily) and don’t fully mature until age two or three, meaning you’ll have a large, exuberant puppy for a while.
 They can be destructive if under-exercised and will eat almost anything.
 Labrador Retrievers are ideal for active families, first-time owners committed to training and exercise, and anyone wanting a smart, versatile dog without extreme personality traits.

 Best for: Active families, first-time owners, households wanting a versatile and trainable companion without high intensity.